the-themis-benchmarks/home/README.md

 # The Themis Benchmark

-Themis is a collection of real-world, reproducible crash bugs (collected from a number of open-source Android apps) and a supporting, extensible infrastructure with the goal of benchmarking automated GUI testing for Android and beyond.
+Themis is a collection of real-world, reproducible crash bugs (collected from open-source Android apps) and a supporting, extensible infrastructure with the goal of benchmarking automated GUI testing for Android and beyond.

 # Contents of Themis